Surbhipatil/Machine-Learning/README.md

 Supervised learning can be further divided into two types of problems:
 #### 1. Regression:
 It is used to understand the relationship between dependent and independent variables.
-When the output variable is real or continuous value we make use of classification.
+When the output variable is real or continuous value, we make use of classification.

 #### 2. Classification:
 When the output variable is categorical i.e. with two or more classes(yes/no, true/false), we make use of classification.